Gattic/ShmeaDB/README.md

 ## About

-This is a database and networking library for C++
+This is a database and networking library for C++.
+This is coded in C++98.